Find Affordable College Courses

 $3,094 Average Tuition & Fees

 Our 2023 rankings named Collin County Community College District the best value school in Texas for visual and performing arts students.
-Located in the midsize suburb of McKinney, Collin County Community College District is a public college with a fairly large student population.
+Located in the midsize suburb of McKinney, Collin County Community College District is a public school with a very large student population.

-In-state tuition fees for undergraduate students at Collin County Community College District are $3,094 per year.
+The average tuition and fees for an in-state undergraduate at Collin County Community College District are $3,094 a year.

-As a testament to the quality of education it offers, Collin County Community College District also is in the top 10% of our Best Visual & Performing Arts Schools in Texas ranking.
+In addition to its great value ranking, Collin County Community College District is in the top 10% of all schools on our Best Visual & Performing Arts Schools in Texas list.

 Full Visual & Performing Arts at Collin County Community College District Report